sammyhajomar/ga-api-benchmark/README.md

 - The relational database used is [SQLite](https://www.sqlite.org/index.html)

 ### Python Libraries
-- Primary Python libraries used include Pandas, Matplotlib, NumPy, Datetime, and OS
+- Primary Python libraries used include pandas, matplotlib, NumPy, datetime, and os

 ## How to Access and Utilize the Google Analytics API
 -   [Enabling the API](https://console.developers.google.com/start/api?id=analyticsreporting.googleapis.com&credential=client_key)
     -   Creating a project in the Google API Console
     -   Enabling the API
     -   Creating credentials (cred.json)

+## How to Get This Project Running Locally
+-   After following the setup guide for [Google Analytics API using Python](https://developers.google.com/analytics/devguides/reporting/core/v4/quickstart/service-py) you will need to grant read and analyze access to the email address on the Google Analytics accounts you want to pull data from.
+This email should be provided to you by Google
+-   Add the view id of every Google Analytics account you want to pull data from into the config.py file
+-   Run main.py, which will pull Google Analytics data into the SQLite database and then into a CSV file in the sheets folder
+-   Open ga-api-benchmark.ipynb using Jupyter Notebook and run the cells which will manipulate the data and plot it according to the analysis conducted
 ## Benefits Google Analytics API vs Google Analytics Native
 -   Aggregating data across multiple clients to create industry benchmarks
     -   Ability to compare individual clients to benchmark to assess performance
     -   Analyzing effects of Google Algorithm update